papafotioy-arch/e-commerce-dataset/README.md

-Here is a **fully rewritten, unified, GitHub‑ready README** that merges:

-- **Yesterday’s BigQuery cleaning project description**, and
-- **Today’s full analytical findings from the cleaned dataset**

-The result is a polished, end‑to‑end case study suitable for a professional portfolio.

----

 # **E‑Commerce Data Cleaning & Analytics Pipeline (BigQuery + Power BI)**

 This project delivers a complete data‑engineering and analytics workflow for a multi‑sheet e‑commerce dataset.
 It includes a **modular BigQuery cleaning pipeline**, a **validated cleaned dataset**, and a **Power BI dashboard** that uncovers key commercial, operational, and customer insights.
 The repository demonstrates real‑world data issues, robust SQL cleaning logic, and business‑ready analytics.